 - Computed tomography, as well as magnetic resonance imaging, can detect numerous infarcts in the brain tissue in neurosyphilis.

 - X-ray examination is informative when there is a severe lesion of the bones suspected.

 - Primary syphilis

 - Quaternary syphilis (extremely rare owing to appropriate medication and diagnostics)

 - Late stages

 |Stages||First-line treatment||Alternative treatment||Treatment options for pregnant patients||Monitoring|

-Neither are required for direct treatment unless there are severe complications that lead to secondary infection of the skin and bone lesions and tertiary syphilis.
+Surgical intervention is not required for direct treatment unless there are severe complications that lead to secondary infection of the skin and bone lesions, and tertiary syphilis.